godot-escoria/escoria-docs/getting_started/step_by_step/7_room_two.rst

 :doc:`create a room <3_create_room>` page to create this scene.

 * Create a new folder in your rooms folder and call it "park"
-* Create a new Godot scene named "room02" and set ``ESCRoom`` as its root node.
+* Create a new Godot scene and set ``ESCRoom`` as its root node.
+Save the scene as "park.tscn".
-  * Note that you could call it something other than room02, we're just being consistent with the first room.
+  * Note that you could call the scene something other than "park.tscn" - "room2" for example.
+Make sure you name things in a way that makes sense to your game.
 * Give the room a global id (``park``)
 * We still want to play as Graham in this scene, so select it as the ``player scene`` parameter.